Begun 2015 | 3,200 words

 Spectrum analysis

-Apparently, we’re all on the autistic spectrum and, apparently, compulsive behaviour is a feature of autism – it’s soothing and a source of enjoyment (unlike with OCD).
+Apparently, we’re all on the autistic spectrum and, apparently, mildly compulsive behaviour is a typical feature of autism – it’s soothing and pleasing (unlike with OCD).

 Those of us at the lower end of the spectrum are ‘neurotypical‘: people without a defined neurological disorder.
 Another clue – as well as my sock drawer – to my self-defined lower-end autism is that I don’t listen to song lyrics.